True friends are priceless, and yet we live in a time when people can get paid to be a friend for companionship, conversation, or coffee.

 As the name implies, this site connects users with other users who are looking for virtual friends.

-Gigs are specific tasks that have a separate rate from their friendship services.
+You can also offer gigs, which are specific tasks that have a fixed rate, separate from the hourly rate of your friendship services.

 FriendPC allows their Members to connect to Virtual Friends who offer various services, mainly offering virtual conversations and emotional support through text messages, phone calls, or chat messages on different platforms.